 Google is getting serious about user experience as a major ranking factor, users are demanding positive experiences and brands are having to work harder to generate leads across a growing list of channels and multimedia formats.

-Brands need to start bringing this all together in 2020 or they’ll get left behind before we’re even a third of the way through this next decade.
+Brands need to start bringing this all together or they’ll get left behind before we’re even a third of the way through this next decade.
 The good news is that a lot of the trends we’ve looked at in this article are kind of fine-tuning key essentials.

 I mean, the iPhone is 13 years old this year, for crying out loud.
 If brands are still struggling with fundamentals like mobile loading times and conversion rates, what have they been doing for the past decade or so?